 Group discounts available.

-Session 1: The control dials of the federal system
+Module 1: The control dials of the federal system

-- Distinguishing intergovernmental relations and intergovernmental management
+- Why and how intergovernmental relations and intergovernmental management are different

-- Formal institutions - ministerial councils and working groups
+- ministerial councils and working groups

-- Relations with ministers and political constraints
+- relations with ministers and political constraints

-- Role of central and line departments and agencies
+- role of central and line departments and agencies

-- Establishing horizontal networks
+- Managing networks

 This session brings all of the above together in the concept of practice modes, in which participants learn to ask questions about their role and tasks such as what kind of a situation or task is this?
 What ideas, perceptions, interests and cultures are at play here, including my own?
 How appropriate are different actions for me in this situation?
 What is most appropriate?

-Affinity mapping is used to get participants to identify their own, and their colleagues’ characteristic practice modes.
-These practice modes are characteristic ways in which officials relate to and apply their ideas and values about federalism generally to their work; how they adapt to their formal and informal context; and the processes by which officials rationalise their behaviours and the outcome of their behaviours to themselves and their colleagues.
+Affinity mapping is used to get participants to identify their own, and their colleagues’ practice modes.
+These practice modes are the characteristic ways in which officials relate to and apply their ideas and values about federalism to their work; how they adapt to their formal and informal context; and the processes by which officials rationalise their behaviours and the outcome of their behaviours to themselves and their colleagues.
 Practice modes are lenses through which individuals perceive or recognise opportunities, and then ways in which such opportunities are exploited or used through the adoption of strategies and behaviours.

 The recent Thodey APS Review found that the relationship between the Commonwealth public service and those in other jurisdictions was ‘typically uneasy and underachieving… Arguably it has become less effective over time, even as the importance of the relationship has increased’.